K9260/Arduino/VU-meter/VU-meter/README.md

 <br>
 If you are not using arduino, you must define the data pin yourself, it just has to be analog input.
 <br>
 There is also button now defined for changing effects.
-At the moment I do not have schematic to share for it
+At the moment I do not have schematic to share for it.
 <br>
 Then all you need to adjust in the code is NUM_LEDS.
 <br>